OmarHossamEldin/medical-complex-services/README.md

 - The visitor service module admin can collect the money from the wallet.
 The money is transferred to the collector's wallet.
 - A system worker cannot collect from his/her own wallet.
 - A system worker can choose to cashout from/transfer to the consumer wallet credit or not.
+- A consumer should be blocked from consuming more services, if he/she has negative values in wallet. (عليه فلوس)

 ##### Stakeholder Querying